 Scaffolding watch May 2022 From before

-January 2017 there has been fencing at ground level around the church and a canopy over the entrance.
+January 2017 there had been fencing at ground level around the church and a canopy over the entrance.

 This type of arrangement

 is usually just to keep victims away from crumbling stonework.
-But now the
+But in 2021 the

 Founded by Cistercian nuns from the convent